aaronparker/aaronparker.github.io/_posts/2007-08-27-high-colour-icons-for-citrix-presentation-server-applications.md

 tags:
   - Presentation-Server
 ---
 Citrix have released (and even re-released) whole slew of updates in the past few weeks that finally get's a feature of Presentation Server working that's close to my heart - high colour icons.
 Yes, high colour icons - the single most important feature that Citrix could add to Presentation Server!
-Forget application streaming, the new killer feautre is high colour icons!
+Forget application streaming, the new killer feature is high colour icons!

 Well perhaps a little perspective is in order ;), but I do think this is an important feature for usability.
 Here's what you get - before: